judy0ye/travel-tracker/README.md

 ## 📚 Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)
 The learning goals include using array prototype methods to perform data manipulation, creating a clear and accesible user interface, making network requests, implemenint a robust testing suite using TDD and writing single responsibility principle code that's reusable.

-Visual Studio Code, Github, Chrome browser, along with the terminal command-line were used to complete this project.

 ## 🖥️ Technologies Used
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)